Sauber C16: Summary

+The changes required to accommodate the SPE-01 allowed Sauber to develop a radical design to the rear suspension geometry as well as wheelbase elongation.
+The design combined all of the upper elements of the suspension into a single piece, thus minimizing the amount of bodywork in a key area of the chassis and in turn reducing drag whilst giving the team a greater degree of control over air flowing over the rear diffuser and producing more aerodynamic grip.

+The switch to Petronas-branded Ferrari engines resulted in few problems for the team.
+During pre-season testing, the C16 was observed to have burn marks on the rear of the engine cowling caused by the semi-tight packaging and insufficient cooling for the peak engine temperature.
+The team introduced a temporary cooling package for the duration of the test ahead of a planned update to the car's bodywork, and later expressed confidence that the engine reliability issues had been resolved.

 Against some expectations, the car was competitive at the beginning of the season, but fell away slightly as the season progressed due to lack of development compared with better-funded rivals.
 Herbert's impressive season culminated in the team's third-ever podium finish at the 1997 Hungarian Grand Prix (where he also beat both works Ferraris).
 He scored all but one of the team's tally of points.

 The team eventually finished seventh in the Constructors' Championship, with 16 points.

 Many years later, some photos were leaked showing a top secret test carried out by Michael Schumacher in the C16 at Ferrari's test track at Fiorano in Italy.
 The test took place in September 1997 in a de-badged C16.

+Livery

+The livery remained mostly the same to its predecessor, with a minor changes on the dash pattern.